CARA-ch/emed-service-guide/docs/other/upcoming_changes.md

 ## Relevant Changes
 ### PMP v0.5.0 (to be released)
-- Works with the newly release [CH EMED EPR 2.0.0](https://fhir.ch/ig/ch-emed-epr/2.0.0), see the CH EMED EPR 2.0.0 [changelog](https://fhir.ch/ig/ch-emed-epr/2.0.0/changelog.html) for detailed changes:
+- Works with the newly released [CH EMED EPR 2.0.0](https://fhir.ch/ig/ch-emed-epr/2.0.0), see the CH EMED EPR 2.0.0 [changelog](https://fhir.ch/ig/ch-emed-epr/2.0.0/changelog.html) for detailed changes:
 	- Units:
 		- Added `Bq`, `kBq`, `MBq`, `GBq`, `nmol`, `413568008` (_Application_) and `246205007` (_Quantity_).
 		- `{Piece}` has been removed, please use the SNOMED `246205007` (_Quantity_) code instead.